The State of Malaysia and Its Political Situation

 Malaysia’s Consumers and eCommerce Potential

 Malaysian eCommerce is currently developing at a breakneck pace.
-It is estimated that by 2021, Malaysia’s eCommerce market will increase to over $5 billion USD, and reach a compound annual growth rate of 20.5% between 2017 and 2021.
+It is estimated Malaysia’s eCommerce market will surpass $8.9 billion USD this year.

-Malaysian consumers are very digitally savvy and tend to be relatively wealthy compared to neighbouring nations.
-Online annual consumption per capita is $127 USD, while the penetration rates in Malaysia for Internet, mobile phones, and smartphones are 79%, 76%, and 58%, respectively.
+Malaysian consumers are very digitally savvy and tend to be relatively wealthy compared to neighboring nations.
+Online annual consumption per capita is $127 USD, while the penetration rates in Malaysia for Internet and smartphones are 98% and 94%, respectively.
 This greater access to the Internet also provides a firm foundation for offline consumers to move online.

 Malaysian eCommerce Entry Strategies